Some structure theorems for algebraic groups: Some further developments

 \subsection{The Rosenlicht decomposition}

 Throughout this section, $G$ denotes a smooth connected algebraic group.
 By Theorem \ref{thm:che}, $G$ has a smallest connected normal affine subgroup scheme $G_\aff$ with quotient being an abelian variety; also, recall that $G_\aff$ is the kernel of the Albanese homomorphism $\alpha : G \to \Alb(G)$.
-On the other hand, by Theorem \ref{thm:affi}, every algebraic group $H$ has a largest anti-affine subgroup scheme that we will denote by $H_\ant$; moreover, $H_\ant$ is smooth, connected, central in $H^0$, and is the smallest normal subgroup scheme of $H$ having an affine quotient.
+On the other hand, by Theorem \ref{thm:affi}, every algebraic group $H$ has a largest anti-affine subgroup scheme that we will denote by $H_\ant$; moreover, $H_\ant$ is smooth, connected, and contained in the center of $H^0$.
+Also, $H_\ant$ is the smallest normal subgroup scheme of $H$ having an affine quotient.

 We will analyze the structure of $G$ in terms of those of $G_\aff$ and $G_\ant$.
 Note that $(G_\aff)_\ant$ is trivial (since $G_\aff$ is affine), but $(G_\ant)_\aff$ may have positive dimension as we will see in \S \ref{subsec:saag}.